Eluk-Samuel-Kiira/lafab-dashborad/SQL-Sync.md

 Instructions
 1. when using it on teams run the above sql first on the diff sites and teams speific on the logs for the last_sync_id must be the latest id for that country on teams export table
+2. Also make sure the ids are changed to auto-increment for both team and job sites